danbev/learning-assembly/README.md

 is that if we place data starting a memory locations that are evenly divisable by the size of the type we are storing, the types will fit

+The stack pointer must be aligned to a 16-byte boundry before making a call.
+When the `call` instructions is executed it will push the return address (value in rip) onto the stack.
+This will be 8 bytes that are on the stack after which the stack is not alligned.
+We can either subtract 8 bytes from rsp, or we can push rbp which will also subtract 8 from rsp making it aligned.

 Random-access memory (RAM) is a well-known type of memory and is so-called because of its ability to access any location in memory with roughly the same